Frost20000/AI-IDS/README.md

 ## One-shot benchmark table (LogReg vs RF vs XGBoost/HGB)
 python -m src.benchmark --csv data/processed/flows.csv --reports-dir reports
 #### reports/benchmarks.csv and reports/benchmarks.md
+## Benchmarks (RF vs baseline)
+After training RF and the baseline, see reports/benchmarks.md for a comparison table.
+Artifacts for the baseline are saved as metrics_logreg.json and confusion matrices with the logreg_ prefix.

+## GUI (flow IDS demo)

+A simple Tkinter/Scapy GUI for live sniffing or CSV replay with the trained model.

+* Location: scripts/live_ids_gui_flow_mc.py

+* Purpose: demo only (teaching/inspection).
+Not production-hardened.

+## Requirements
+pip install scapy

+* Linux/macOS: may need python3-tk (e.g., sudo apt-get install python3-tk).

+* Windows: install Npcap (packet capture driver).

+* Live sniffing usually needs admin privileges (Linux/macOS: sudo; Windows: run PowerShell “as Administrator”).

+## Model & meta

+The GUI has a “Load Model + Meta” button.
+Click it and select your trained files:

+models/rf_model.pkl

+models/meta.json

+(Optional) If you keep rf_flow_mc.pkl / rf_flow_mc.meta.json next to the script, it will try to auto-load them at start.

+### Run

+#### Linux

+sudo -E $(which python) scripts/live_ids_gui_flow_mc.py

+#### macOS

+sudo python3 scripts/live_ids_gui_flow_mc.py

+#### Windows (PowerShell, as Administrator)

+python scripts\live_ids_gui_flow_mc.py

+## Using the app

+Click Load Model + Meta (pick models/rf_model.pkl and models/meta.json).

+Choose a network interface and click Start Live Monitoring, or click Replay Traffic (CSV) to play a packet-level CSV.

+Predictions and heuristic alerts (PortScan/DDoS) stream in the log window.
+Click Stop Monitoring for a brief per-flow summary.

+## CSV replay (required columns):
+src_ip, dst_ip, protocol, time_to_live, src_port, dst_port, tcp_flags, seq_num, ack_num, window_size, packet_size

+## Notes / Troubleshooting

+ModuleNotFoundError: scapy → pip install scapy.

+PermissionError on sniff → run with sudo / as Administrator.

+“No interface found” → ensure privileges and a capture driver (Npcap on Windows).

+Feature warnings in the log mean a feature isn’t computed live; it’s zero-filled (by design for the demo).

+## Data integrity check
+python scripts/validate_data.py --raw-dir data/raw/CICIDS2017 --flows data/processed/flows.csv

+This confirms the 8 files are present, header/schema (incl.
+Label) are correct, prints per-class counts, and writes checksums to reports/checksums.txt.

+## Notes

+Data files are not tracked in git; folders may include .gitkeep to preserve structure.

+The GUI is an instructional demo.
+The core deliverable is a clean, reproducible pipeline with saved artifacts.